ahskur/100_Days_of_Code/README.md

 # 100 Days of Code
- Repository with all I've done in my 100 Days of Code Challenge

-I'm' triying to organize in the best way possible all my exercises and programms I have made with Python during the lessons.

-Every folder has its own readme and 'documentation' so to speak.
-Feel free to look around the exercises and the code! :)

-As this is still a work in progress and my coding skills are also a work in progress all criticism is welcome.

-Everytime I complete a new day and its exercises, I will be pushing it to this repository with its own description and documentation (possibly with images later on).
+This repository documents my journey through the 100 Days of Code challenge, where I aim to learn coding by programming one 'challenge' every day.
+Here, you will find all the exercises and programs I have developed using Python during this challenge.

+## Motivation

+The purpose of this repository is to organize and showcase my progress throughout the 100 Days of Code challenge.
+Each folder represents a specific day of the challenge and contains a corresponding README file that provides a summary and documentation of the exercises completed on that day.

+Feel free to explore the exercises and code within each folder.
+Your feedback and criticism are greatly appreciated, as this challenge serves as an opportunity for me to learn and grow as a programmer.

+## Work in Progress

+Please note that this repository is still a work in progress.
+As I progress through the challenge, I will be updating this repository with new exercises, descriptions, and documentation.
+I may even incorporate images and additional resources in the future.

+## Version Control

-This also serves for me to get pratice with Git and version control.
+This repository also serves as an opportunity for me to practice using Git and version control.
+By utilizing Git, I aim to maintain a clear and organized history of my coding journey throughout this 100 Days of Code challenge.

+## Contact

+If you have any questions, suggestions, or feedback, please feel free to reach out.
+You can contact me at l.correa@pm.me

+Thanks for coming by! =)